Past and Future

 All animation and webpage design is by Craig Gibson.
 The animated activities are intended to incorporate the interactivity of computer aided language learning software with the web-design principle of simplicity in use and access.
 The games are intended to provide a relaxed way of acquiring basic language skills, a break from the books!

 The site will continue to be a work in progress, and it is intended that Digital Dialects will represent the World’s major languages, with a cross-section of languages from diverse regions.
 Audio files have been incorporated into animations for certain languages, and more audio materials are planned.
-The development of particular language sections will be dependent on assistance from translators and native speakers.

 Information for Webmasters

 Materials on Digital Dialects are free to use.
 Webmasters are welcome to link to either the homepage or to the language sections.
 For information on usage and copyright issues please refer to the Terms and Conditions section.
 If you are a Webmaster and would like to trade links write to the email address given below.
-Please note that the links sections on this website serve as resource guides for language learners and feature only sites that contain a decent amount of free to use materials.
+Please note that the links sections on this website serve as resource guides for language learners and feature only sites that contain a substantial amount of free to use materials.

 About the Creator